abbkxd/Todo-App/README.md

 ## ViewModel

 - **MainWindowViewModel**: Manages the application's data and commands, ensuring a clear separation of concerns between the UI and business logic.

+## Dependency Injection
+- The project leverages dependency injection to manage dependencies and improve testability.
+The dependency injection setup is configured in the `App.xaml` file.
+This setup helps in registering services, view models, and other dependencies required by the application.

 ## Issues